cityhubla/lacity_exploration_15/README.md

 A PDF has been made for this inventory and this repo contains a CSV of locations scapped from this document for geocoding.
 A Shapefile was made locating housing from 2017-2021 and is in this repo.

+Exploration approaches to follow and will be added to this readme.